ros-perception/image_transport_tutorials/README.md

 ```
 $ cd ~/image_transport_tutorials_ws/
-$ source /opt/ros/galactic/setup.bash
+$ source /opt/ros/iron/setup.bash
-$ rosdep install -i --from-path src --rosdistro galactic -y
+$ rosdep install -i --from-path src --rosdistro iron -y
 $ colcon build
 ```

-Make sure to include the correct setup file (in the above example it is for Galactic on Ubuntu and for bash).
+Make sure to include the correct setup file (in the above example it is for Iron on Ubuntu and for bash).

 ## Writing a Simple Image Publisher (C++)
 Description: This tutorial shows how to create a publisher node that will continually publish an image.